 Most enrollees pay a monthly premium based on family size and income.
 Children under 21, some military families, and families with an enrolled American Indian do not pay a monthly premium.

 Enrollees get their health care services through a health plan.
-People can choose their health plan from those serving MinnesotaCare enrollees in their county.
+Enrollees can choose their health plan from the plans serving MinnesotaCare enrollees in their county.